YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

 As noted in ([GTM-DE201386](#GTM-DE201386)), YottaDB already protects itself from overly long arguments, and will never report this error.
 The following appears here for completeness.

+**SOCKCLOSE**, Error closing socket: (errno = aaaa) xxxx

+Operator log/All YottaDB Components Error: aaaa contains the OS error code and xxx indicates information about the error that occured while closing a socket connection for the process attempting to log a command to the audit logging facility.

+Action: Review the message to determine whether the logger programs are running or whether a change is required in the configuration of your audit logging facility.

 **VIEWARGTOOLONG**, The argument length LLLL to VIEW command vvvv exceeds the maximum mmmm

 Run Time Error: An argument to the VIEW command vvvv has a length LLLL bytes that exceeds the maximum supported length of mmmm.

 Action: Reduce the length of the VIEW command argument to no more than mmmm bytes.

 ### Revised messages

+**STACKCRIT**, Stack space critical

+Run Time Error: This indicates that the process has consumed almost all of the available stack space.

+Action: If you do not take immediate action to reduce stack usage, YottaDB is likely to produce a STACKOFLOW error, which terminates the process.
+There are two common causes:

+ * Infinite recursion.
+The most common cause of infinite recursion is a buggy error trap.
+If you do not take immediate action to reduce your stack, YottaDB is likely to produce a STACKOFLOW error, which terminates the process.
+Examine the stack with ZSHOW.
+Trim the stack using QUIT, ZGOTO, HALT or ZHALT.
+Note that if a single application call generates a stack frame larger than the stack space between the STACKCRIT and STACKOFLOW boundaries, the process puts a STACKCRIT message in the operator log, but processes the STACKOFLOW and terminates, so the application gets no chance to intervene and handle the error.
+Look into the ydb_mstack_crit_threshold and ydb_mstack_size environment variables.

+ * Application level memory leak caused by NEW of local variables in a loop.
+Correct the application code to NEW variables outside any loop, and replace the NEW inside loops with KILL.

+**STACKOFLOW**, Stack overflow

+Run Time Fatal: This indicates that the process required more stack space than was available in memory.

+Action: Reduce the stack when you get a STACKCRIT error.
+This error terminates the process.
+Note that if a single application call generates a stack frame larger than the stack space between the STACKCRIT and STACKOFLOW boundaries, the process puts a STACKCRIT message in the operator log, but processes the STACKOFLOW and terminates, so the application gets no chance to intervene and handle the error.
+Look into the ydb_mstack_crit_threshold and ydb_mstack_size environment variables.

+**TPFAIL**, Transaction COMMIT failed

+Run Time Error: This indicates that YottaDB attempted to process this transaction four times, but encountered an error every time.
+Additional accompanying messages indicate details of the failure.

+Action: Report this database error to the group responsible for database integrity at your operation.

 ### Obsolete Messages